Pittsburgh, Pennsylvania Employment Visa Attorneys

-Whether you're sponsoring a person of extraordinary ability or a business professional interested in working in the United States, contact immigration attorneys at the law office of Rogers & Rogers today.
+Whether you're sponsoring a person of extraordinary ability or a business professional interested in working in the United States, contact immigration attorneys at the law office of Rogers & Rogers, PC today.
 We can review your case and begin the process of preparing your visa application.

 A Brief Overview of Employment Based, Non-Immigrant Visas

 Our immigration attorneys work closely with clients in regard to the following kinds of visas:

 - Foreign nationals interested in conducting a substantial amount of trade with the US can enter the country under the E1 visa.
 At least half of the trade conducted must be with the E1 holder's home country.

 - A foreign national who invests or is actively in the process of investing a substantial amount of his or her personal funds in a business operating - or close to operating - in the US can enter the country under the E2 visa.
 There is no minimum amount of investment.
 However, USCIS or State Department will look to see if the amount of the investment bears a reasonable relationship to the nature of the business enterprise.
 For smaller investments, USCIS or the State Department will expect a larger percentage of the total investment to be invested up front.

 - Professionals with special skills and knowledge can enter the US under the terms of the H-1B visa.
 Their work must require the application of their special knowledge or skills and they must possess the foreign equivalent of a U.S. Bachelor's degree.